andrewdyer/react-package-template/CONTRIBUTING.md

     - Generate TypeScript declaration files with `npm run build:types`.
     - Clean the `dist/` folder to ensure a clean build with `npm run clean`.
 - Generate a static Storybook build with `npm run build:storybook`.

+## Local Development with Yalc

+Use Yalc to test this package locally in other projects without publishing it to the npm registry.

+1. Install Yalc globally using `npm install yalc -g`.
+2. In the target project's directory, add this package with `yalc add @your-scope/react-package-template`.
+3. Publish changes to the local Yalc store by running `npm run yalc:publish` in this package's directory.
+4. Push updates to the target project with `npm run yalc:push`, which notifies the target project of the latest changes.
+5. Alternatively, manually update the package in the target project with `yalc update @your-scope/react-package-template`.

+Follow these steps to ensure your changes work as expected before submitting them.

 ## Publishing